webcoder31/pypl2mp3/README.md

 ```sh
 pypl2mp3 import [options] <playlist>
 ```
+Arguments (may be optional if a favorite playlist is configured):
+- `playlist`: ID, URL or INDEX of a playlist to import (default: see [Configuration](#configuration))

+  **TIP:** *Song URLs are also accepted; the playlist ID will be extracted from them.*

 Options:
-- `playlist`: ID, URL or INDEX of a playlist to import (default: see configuration)
 - `-f, --filter <inputs>`: Filter songs to import using keywords
 - `-m, --match <level>`: Filter match threshold (0-100, default: 45)
 - `-t, --thresh <level>`: Shazam match threshold (0-100, default: 50)
 - `-p, --prompt`: Prompt before importing each new song

 This command imports a new YouTube playlist and also syncs previously imported tracks.
 When syncing, only tracks newly added to the YouTube playlist are eligible for import.
+It also provides a prompt mode to confirm each song import.

 ---